Rising Sun (TVXQ album)

 Rising Sun is the second Korean-language studio album by South Korean boy group TVXQ, released on through SM Entertainment on September 12, 2005.
 Musicians including Yoo Young-jin, Kenzie, Hwang Sung Je and All-4-One's Jamie Jones took part in the album's songwriting and production.
-The record yielded the singles "Rising Sun" and "Tonight", with both tracks having accompanying music videos.

-Commercially, Rising Sun experienced success in South Korea.
-It was the fourth best-selling album in South Korea during 2005, selling over 222,000 copies.
-As of July 2012, the album has sold over 290,000 copies in the country.
+Musically, Rising Sun is primarily a pop album, but also includes tracks that utilize styles such as hip-hop, rock, teen pop, and ballads.